Floods

 The maps will help reduce the impact of flooding by giving council, the community and government agencies a better understanding of future flood events.
 This means we can improve infrastructure, our urban planning and our responses during extreme rainfall events.

 An important part of finalising the maps has been asking local people about their experiences of flooding on their properties and in their neighbourhoods.
-As part of this process Wellington Water and council staff undertook public engagement sessions in 2021 in the communities listed above, showing draft maps to residents and seeking their observations and photos of past events.
+As part of this process, Wellington Water and council staff undertook public engagement sessions in 2021, showing draft maps to residents and seeking their observations and photos of past events.